-As a key menu item at greasy spoon restaurants and fast-food chains hamburgers often get a bad rap.
+As a key menu item at diners, hockey rinks and fast-food chains hamburgers often get a bad rap.

 But besides the vegetables (lettuce, tomato, onion and, sure, even the pickles), the burger patty is the most nutrient-dense part of a fast food meal.
 In fact, a 60 g serving of a pan-fried extra lean ground beef patty has the same maximum fat content as an extra lean turkey burger (learn more about fat contents in ground meat here).

 It also offers:

 - an excellent source of vitamins B12, zinc, niacin